15 (No Cost) Employee Wellness Strategies and Health Promotion Ideas

 11. Negotiate corporate discounts for health club memberships

-Many corporations these days are partnering with various health clubs in their community so that their employees can get discounts on memberships if they were to join one of these facilities.
+Many employee wellness strategies involve partnering with health and fitness clubs in their community so that their employees can get discounts on memberships if they were to join one of these facilities.
 Employees love to receive discounts on products and services, even if the discounts aren’t something they would have purchased before.

 If there is an employee who has been thinking about joining a health club but doesn’t want to because it costs too much money every month, then the employee discount will give them an extra incentive toward actually getting them to join the club.